AAAlimjan/MOOC/CrashCourses/README.md

 :classical_building:
 >There are no secrets about the world of nature.
-There are secrets about the thoughts and intentions of men.  --J. Robert Oppenheimer
+There are secrets about the thoughts and intentions of men.  -Oppenheimer

 [The Crash Course Catalog](https://thecrashcourse.com/)